rahulsingh237/SpokenSive-2.0/README.md

 # SpokenSive
 Type or Speak, it will convert that into cursive handwriting.
-Take no pain, we've got it..
+Take no pain, we've got it.. <b>This version is Partially Offline</b>

 ## Requirements